PASTAplus/PEP/peps/pep-9.md

 Notes: This use case supports adding individual ACRs for applications that do not use EML or `<access>` elements.

 ```
-addACR(resource_id: string, principal: string, permission: string)
+addACR(resource_key: string, principal: string, permission: string)
-    resource_id: the resource identifier of the resource to be protected by the ACR as a string
+    resource_key: the resource identifier of the resource to be protected by the ACR as a string
     principal: the principal of the ACR as a string
     permission: the permission of the ACR as a string
     return: